-You will enjoy a high level of fieldwork in both the UK and abroad, with field visits ranging from nearby Northumberland to New York, Morocco and Iceland.
+You will enjoy fieldwork in both the UK and abroad, with field visit locations like Morocco, Iceland and the American Southwest.

 A dissertation in your third year enables you to showcase your skills to employers by conducting your own research alongside our highly respected research staff.

-Geography at Newcastle ranks in the top 50 universities in the world in the QS World University Rankings by Subject 2014.
+Geography at Newcastle ranks 10th overall in the UK for research (Research Excellence Framework 2014) and in the top 50 universities in the world in the QS World University Rankings by Subject 2015.

 Fieldwork is a particular focus of Geography at Newcastle, which integrates experiential learning ('learning by doing') at every Stage.

 Newcastle is located in a geographically rich region, bringing to life topics such as industrial change and the conservation of rivers, wetlands and coastal areas under climate change.

 There is a high level of fieldwork embedded through the degree, including day excursions.

 In the second year, you undertake a field course elements of economic, political and social geography from a choice of residential and non-residential destinations, currently including:

 In the third year, you can also undertake a physical geography research project at the margin of the Greenland ice sheet or in New Zealand.